-It is important you have access to suitable handling facilities - if in doubt please contact a society fieldsman.
+It is important you have access to suitable handling facilities - if in doubt please contact a society field officer.

 List of Breeders

-A list of active breeders can be found in the blue pages of the Journal.
+A list of active breeders can be found in the Breeders Journal.
 The information is provided by members.
 Any person requiring up-to-date information should contact the breeder direct.